 Once someone donates, you’ll (of course) be sending them a donation thank-you letter.
 In fact, you should probably send two.
 The first, sent immediately after the donation is processed, will be a donation receipt with a small thank-you note attached.
 The second will be a longer, more personalized letter that speaks to their donation’s impact.

 Normally, you should send a thank-you letter within 72 hours of a donation being made.
-But with year-end donations, consider sending those letters in early January.
 By sending out thank-yous in the new year, you can begin building a connection with your donor beyond the year-end blitz—and, hopefully, put them on the path to giving again.

 From the beginning of your year-end giving letter, thank your donors for their past support and all the great things that have happened because of them.
 Once you’ve said thank you, you can invite them to continue supporting your organization in the future.